QPL2026/qpl2026.github.io/index.md

 All communication should be appropriate for a professional audience including people of many different backgrounds.
 Sexual language and imagery is not appropriate for any venue this conference will be held in, whether physical or virtual.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of conference staff immediately.
 If a participant engages in harassing behaviour, the conference organisers may take any action they deem appropriate, including warning the offender or expulsion from the conference.

 The dedicated safety and inclusion team will oversee reports of Code of Conduct violation.
-The team can be contacted at [qpl.safety.inclusion@gmail.com](mailto:qpl.safety.inclusion@gmail.com) , and its members are:
+The team can be contacted at [qpl.safety.inclusion@gmail.com](mailto:qpl.safety.inclusion@gmail.com).
+The full team is to be announced later, but currently consists of:

-* Ravi Kunjwal (LIS, Aix-Marseille Université)
-* Eleftherios-Ermis Tselentis (QuIC, Université Libre de Bruxelles)
 * Ana Belén Sainz (ICTQT, University of Gdańsk)

 Harassment may include but is not limited to: